rundeck/docs/en/administration/cluster/cloud/aws.md

 ### Security Groups

-Several security groups are defined to manage network access between the layers of the PRO environment (ELB->RUNDECK-RDS).
+Several security groups are defined to manage network access between the layers of the Enterprise environment (ELB->RUNDECK-RDS).

 * Open the Amazon EC2 console at [https://console.aws.amazon.com/ec2/](https://console.aws.amazon.com/ec2/).
 * In the navigation pane, choose Security Groups.